 Characterised by its labyrinth of stone alleyways, ancient architecture and massive beautifully carved wooden doors, Stone Town is one of the last remaining authentic cities in Africa.

-A multitude of holidaymakers starts their Zanzibar trip with a stay in Stone Town, the historical part of Zanzibar Town located in the western portion of the city.
+A multitude of holidaymakers starts their Zanzibar trip with a stay in Stone Town, a historical part of Zanzibar Town located in the western portion of the city.

 The architecture and cuisine in Stone Town are influenced heavily by a mix of cultures, including Arabic, Indian, Persian and British.

-Let’s find out about the remarkable Stone Town and why it’s considered one of Africa’s top tourist attractions.
+Let’s find out more about remarkable Stone Town Zanzibar and why it’s considered one of Africa’s top tourist attractions.

-For tourists stopping over in Stone Town, there is a wide choice of accommodation available.
-Marriott and Hilton hotels, and the Park Hyatt, are in the luxury resort range.
+For tourists stopping over in Stone Town Zanzibar, there is a wide choice of accommodation available.
+There are Marriott and Hilton hotels, and the Park Hyatt Zanzibar, which are in the prestigious range of luxury resorts.